dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 We’ve created a specialized row-major _page layout_ that actually uses the old invalidated pointers to _recompute_ new valid pointers after reading the data back into memory.

 The page layout places fixed-size rows and variable-size data like strings on separate pages.
-The size of the rows is fixed for a query: After a SQL query is issued, DuckDB creates and executes a query plan.
+The size of the rows is fixed for a query: After a SQL query is issued, DataMiner creates and executes a query plan.
 So, even before executing the said plan, we already know which columns we need, their types, and how wide these types are.

 As shown in the image below, a small amount of “MetaData” is needed to recompute the pointers.